We use cookies for statistical purposes.

 French work permit processing time

-In 2023, France granted over 200,000 work permits to non-EU nationals, marking a 15% increase from the previous year.
 The processing period for a work permit in France can range from a few weeks to several months.
-In 2023, the average processing time was approximately 8 weeks.
+In 2025, the average processing time was approximately 8 weeks.
 To avoid delays, it is recommended to apply at least three months before your start date and ensure that all paperwork is accurate.
+Here are the main types of work permits in France, each having its specific requirements:

 The processing time for the French talent passport is usually two weeks; however, this time can vary if the submitted documentation is incomplete or incorrect.
 This is why we recommend reaching out to our immigration lawyers if you want to relocate to France based on this type of permit.